ESCAP-SD/ESCAP_RAP_class/README.md

 ```
 ├── notebooks               # Exploration notebooks for research purposes such as demo scraper notebook
-├── scraper                 # Demo reproducible analytic pipeline that scrapes a site
+├── demo_scraper            # Demo reproducible analytic pipeline that scrapes a site
 ├── data                    # Placeholder folders for the scraped data part of the demo, structure set up but it will be kept local
 │   ├── raw                 # For raw scraped data before its cleaned for downstream use
 │   └── final               # Cleaned data for downstream use